Lindsey Wixson: Continued Success, 2015–2017

 In 2015, Wixson appeared in campaigns for Chanel, Versace, Urban Outfitters, H&M and Fendi.
 She again appeared on the covers of Korean and Russian Vogue as well as Vogue Turkey.
 That season, she walked for designers including Chanel, Fendi, Roland Mouret, Michael Kors, Vera Wang, Balmain, Diane von Fürstenberg, Max Mara and Tom Ford.

 In 2016, Wixson fronted campaigns for Jill Stuart and River Island.
 She walked the Chanel Resort wear show in Cuba, Chanel, Balmain and Gaultier at Paris Fashion Week and Moschino and Max Mara at Milan Fashion Week.
 She also modelled for the cover of Russian Harper's Bazaar.

 Wixson began 2017 fronting a campaign for Dior, walking the Spring 2017 Chanel Haute Couture Show as well as appearing on the cover of Mexican Harper's Bazaar.

 Hiatus, 2017-2018

 In July 2017, Wixson had announced that she would retire from modeling due to an "injury [that] has put me in a position to retire from this high-heel business."
 Wixson had suffered a foot injury that required her to refrain from continuing her modeling career, and decided to focus on "designing interiors, pottery, sculpting, carving, and inventing for the future."

+Return, 2018-Present

+After recovering from her injury Wixson returned to further solidifying her supermodel status by walking for such designers as Fendi, Miu Miu, and Marc Jacobs as well as starring in campaigns for Vivienne Westwood and Fenty.

+In 2023, Wixson received news she was expecting a child, she went on to walk shows for Dsquared2 and MSGM while pregnant.

+In September 2024, Wixson walked the runway at Paris Fashion Week S/S 2025 for Maison Yoshiki Paris, the high fashion brand created by Japanese rock star Yoshiki.

 Personal life

 Wixson's hobbies include art and writing.
 When she finishes modeling Wixson said she would love to become a pilot.
-Her model friends include Daphne Groeneveld, Camille Rowe, Ethan Green and Aymeline Valade.
-Wixson currently has her GED.
+Her model friends include Daphne Groeneveld, Camille Rowe, Ethan James Green and Aymeline Valade.
 Wixson expressed that modelling really helped build her confidence and is inspired by Kate Moss's fashion style.

 In 2011, her prom dress was designed especially for her by Jason Wu, the same designer who designed Michelle Obama's dress for the inauguration.

+Wixson and musician Brion Starr were married at New York City Hall on February 14th, 2024, the couple have one child together and reside in New York City.